Tax Credits Overpayments - What should I do if I think the overpayment was not my fault?

 What should I do if I think the overpayment was not my fault?

-If you think that HM Revenue and Customs (HMRC) made a mistake or gave you the wrong advice and that led to the overpayment, you can dispute recovery of the overpayment.
+If you think that The Government department that calculates and collects taxes.
+See full definition made a mistake or gave you the wrong advice and that led to the overpayment, you can dispute recovery of the overpayment.

 You can dispute the recovery of the overpayment by:

-Filling in form TC846 Tax Credits Overpayment (PDF file size 182kb), or
+- Filling in the digital TC846 Tax Credits Overpayment form and returning it by post, or

 If you decide to dispute an overpayment by writing to the tax credit office, make sure you include the following details:

-• When the overpayment is said to have happened - the tax year or period.
+- When the overpayment is said to have happened - the Runs from 6 April one year to 5 April the next year.
+See full definition or period.

 Time limit